 Reporting a mean and polydispersity for a multimodal suspension is almost meaningless; ideally, one wants to capture the full PSD.
 In practice, it is often difficult to detect multimodality in the first place, let alone obtain mean sizes for each population.

-While direct imaging is considered the `gold standard' of sizing, the PSD must be built up particle by particle, accumulating statistics requires a large number of measured particles, $N$, with the relative uncertainty dropping only weakly as $N^{-\frac{1}{2}}$.
-Moreover, it is difficult to guarantee representative sampling and preparation (e.g. drying for SEM) can affect the particles.
+Direct imaging is perhaps the `gold standard' of sizing.
+However, the PSD must be built up particle by particle, requiring a large number, $N$, to accumulate statistics, with the relative uncertainty dropping only weakly as $N^{-\frac{1}{2}}$.
+Moreover, it is difficult to guarantee representative sampling, and preparation (e.g. drying for electron microscopy) can affect the particles.

 Scattering allows better statistical averaging, because the scattering volume typically contains many more particles than can be practically imaged.
-However, analysis requires inverting a Laplace transform, where the unknown PSD occurs under an integral sign, so that a unique solution does not exist and the problem is notoriously sensitive to noise.\cite{Twomey1977} Nevertheless, various scattering methods, especially SLS and DLS, are popular, with many available commercial instruments and sophisticated analysis software (e.g.~CONTIN for DLS).
+However, analysis requires inverting a Laplace transform, where the unknown PSD occurs under an integral sign, so that a unique solution does not exist and the problem is notoriously noise sensitive.\cite{Twomey1977} Nevertheless, various scattering methods, especially SLS and DLS, are popular, with many available commercial instruments and sophisticated analysis software (e.g.~CONTIN for DLS).
 Impressive answers can be obtained if some sample details are known.
-For example, SLS has been applied to a multimodal suspension with 5 populations varying in size over several orders of magnitude.\cite{LS_Multimodal} However the analysis requires accurate prior knowledge of the particles' refractive indices, which is not trivial to obtain.
+For example, SLS has been applied to a multimodal suspension with 5 populations varying in size over several orders of magnitude,\cite{LS_Multimodal} but requires the particles' refractive indices which are not trivial to obtain.

-Differential dynamic microscopy (DDM) is a technique for high-throughput sizing in which the intermediate scattering function (ISF), familiar from DLS, is obtained from microscopy images without the need to resolve the particles.\cite{Cerbino2008DDM} Since DDM and DLS both access the ISF, there is significant overlap in data analysis.
-Yet DDM offers some distinct advantages, such as the ability to cope with significant turbidity.\cite{DDMTurbid} Here we show that DDM is notably well-suited for sizing multimodal suspensions because it probes spatial fluctuations at very low wave vector, $k$, even $\lesssim \SI{0.5}{\per\micro\meter}$, by imaging large fields of view at low magnifications.
-Reaching equivalent scattering angles of $\lesssim \SI{2}{\degree}$ in DLS requires complex instrumentation,\cite{CipellettiIntermediateDLS, CipellettiLowAngleDLS} and is seldom attempted.
+Differential dynamic microscopy (DDM) is a technique for high-throughput sizing in which the intermediate scattering function~(ISF), familiar from DLS, is obtained from images without the need to resolve the particles.\cite{Cerbino2008DDM} Since DDM and DLS both access the ISF, there is significant overlap in data analysis.
+However, DDM offers certain advantages, such as the ability to cope with significant turbidity.\cite{DDMTurbid} Here we show that DDM is well-suited for sizing multimodal suspensions because it probes spatial fluctuations at very low wave vector, $k$, even $\lesssim \SI{0.5}{\per\micro\meter}$, by imaging large fields of view.
+Equivalent scattering angles of $\lesssim \SI{2}{\degree}$ in DLS require complex instrumentation,\cite{CipellettiIntermediateDLS, CipellettiLowAngleDLS} and are seldom attempted.

 In SLS and DLS, the electric field scattered by a single homogeneous sphere of radius $R$ at scattering vector $k$ is given by\cite{BombannesPusey}

 where $\Delta n(k)$ is the difference in refractive index between the particle and the solvent, and is the form factor with $P(kR \to 0) \to 1$, typically accessible experimentally only as the squared form factor $P^2(kR)$, Fig.~\ref{fgr:form_factor}.